Batesville Municipal Court - The Panolian

 Joe B. Neal, Jr., 1083 Travis Rd., Courtland, pleaded not guilty to DUI, possession of marijuana in a vehicle, open container and running a red light.

-Regina D. Caldwell,1142 McKinney Rd., Sardis, pleaded not guilty to DUI and no insurance.
+Regina D. Caldwell, 1142 McKinney Rd., Sardis, pleaded not guilty to DUI and no insurance.

 Tessinnia D. Hunt, 5779-B Pleasant Grove Rd., Como, had charges of felony cyberstalking, email, etc. sent to the Panola Co.
 Grand Jury.